ullataponen/Voyage11-prework/README.md

 ## How does it work?

 The site can be opened on internet browser (preferably Google Chrome or Mozilla Firefox, site is not fully supported in other browsers).
-Site can be accessed [here] (https://ullataponen.github.io/Voyage11-prework/).
+Site can be accessed [here](https://ullataponen.github.io/Voyage11-prework/).

 ## Who will use this project?